We Can Do Better than UBI

 An NIT may actually save taxpayers money.
 Remember, the above welfare bureaucracies engender significant administrative costs.
 They have to hire staff, review documents, lease offices…etc. A large percent of funding is consumed by administration.
 An NIT would eliminate this problem, with admin costs an order of magnitude better, under 2 percent, saving hundreds of billions a year.

 Edit: The administration costs of these programs might be overstated.
 Nonetheless, many programs have admin costs of 5% or more, at least double the rate of an NIT.
-An NIT would still save tends of billions of dollars a year.
+An NIT would still save tens of billions of dollars a year.

 Cheaper and Better